 In addition to the approximately 1.87 acres of wetlands to be created onsite, if required as a permit condition, additional mitigation credits may be purchased from a qualified wetland mitigation bank with a Service Area that covers the project site, or as otherwise approved in advance by the USACE and RWQCB.
 For example, the expanded Service Area of the Cosumnes Floodplain Mitigation Bank covers the project site.
-This mitigation bank sells Floodplain Mosaic Wetlands credits (404) credits that would appropriately mitigate impacts to wetlands.
-This, in combination of the onsite wetland mitigation, would provide opportunities (if needed) to comply with a higher permit-required replacement ratio for wetland impacts, and also provide opportunities for riparian habitat mitigation.
+This mitigation bank sells Floodplain Mosaic Wetlands credits (404) credits that would appropriately mitigate impacts to wetlands within the existing channel.
+This, in combination with the onsite jurisdictional habitat mitigation, would provide opportunities (if needed) to comply with a higher permit-required replacement ratio for wetland impacts, and also provide opportunities for riparian habitat mitigation.